 - It gives you a bird’s eye view of a new business environment when entering new countries territories and markets.

-In the following paragraphs, you will learn “How to Perform Pest Analysis in step by step process”
+In the following paragraphs, you will learn “How to do a Pestle Analysis in 4 easy step by step process”

 - Political factors include government tax policies and regulation, it may increase tax rate in a State and Country that may affect business.